Write a C++ program to demonstrate the use of default arguments in function overloading.

 - First member function named displayNum(int n), simply accepts an integer type value.

-- Second member function accepts floating-point type value but it also has a default value 0.0 assigned to it.
+- Second member function accepts floating type value but it also has a default value 0.0 assigned to it.

-- In main() function, create an instance of class Number and simply call the displayNum() function 3 times.
+- In the main() function, create an instance of class Number and simoly call the displayNum() function 3 times.

 - Two function calls with integer and floating point type of values but do not pass any value in the last function call and see the difference.